2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Missing edge lettering errors occur when 2018 Sacagawea Dollars completely bypass the edge inscription equipment, emerging with smooth, plain edges lacking any trace of the required date, mint mark, and motto inscriptions.

 The complete absence of edge lettering creates an immediate visual distinction from properly manufactured specimens, making these errors recognizable even without magnification.
-However, the rarity of missing edge lettering on 2018-dated specimens makes confirmed examples exceptionally scarce in the numismatic marketplace.
+A 2010-dated Native American Dollar with missing edge lettering was authenticated and graded PCGS MS-67, demonstrating that such errors do surface within this series.

-Documented 2018 missing edge lettering errors authenticated by professional command substantial premiums of $500-$1,500 depending on grade and mint mark.
-The scarcity of these errors for the 2018 Jim Thorpe design, combined with strong collector demand for dramatic edge inscription failures, supports premium valuations significantly exceeding weak edge lettering varieties.
+Documented 2018 missing edge lettering errors authenticated by PCGS or NGC command substantial premiums of $500–$1,500 depending on grade and mint mark.
+The scarcity of confirmed 2018-dated examples, combined with strong collector demand for dramatic edge inscription failures, supports premium valuations significantly exceeding weak edge lettering varieties.

 3. Off-Center Strike Errors